ArcherHeffern/System-Creation/05_applications.md

+# README
+This is a focus on internetless applications, with a focus on Linux based.

+We start with creating a command line application with the Only IO used being stdin, stdout, and stderr.
+We then add other IO to improve the application. eg. File IO for peristant state, Unix Domain Sockets for multiple user IO on a single machine, etc

+You may be thinking, archer, what is this??
+This is so stupid and insane!
+I hear you and this is a significant work in progress.
+The following are my current major thoughts regarding the matter

+While the tooling for many platforms is different, the logic is always the same and honestly IMO not very interesting.
+Different platforms may provide different APIs or folder structures or other tooling but at the  end of the day, it’s some UI library, some native APIs, and some controlling logic.
+As a little foray into this we will experiment with desktop (or any Linux non Stdout IO methods), and then delve into the wonderful world of distributed applications.

+(Can I conceptually call this all web dev?)

+My goal is to make frontend seem simple, because conceptually it is.
+We will a little bit of experience with UI's using linux based IO.
+Draw connections to how other hardwares work (IOS, Android, perhaps Windows?), and how they are pretty much the same and very easy to learn.

+Then we will transition to distributed Applications which introduces computer networking, basic system design, databases, API's, and web dev as an emergent property.

 # Applications (Backendless)
 ## Why
 Software development is a large place, there is so much to do.
 However, applications are very relevent in todays day and age.